ORelio/Sound-Manager/README.md

 This is typically how `explorer.exe` was handling the thing on Windows 7, but you'll get yet another process sleeping in background, separate from `explorer.exe`.
 As such, this feature can be disabled entierely in the SoundManager settings.

-Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background proces approach is also available for this system version.
+Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background process approach is also available for this system version.
 Using the background process feature will automatically disable the built-in startup sound, which is not customizable.

 ## Build instructions